 The wooden ones are always colored in bright vermilion.
 Though commonly built at a scale that comfortably fits a small group of people, they range from miniature torii placed on shrines by worshipers to mighty structures such as this gate leading to Fushimi Inari Taisha.

 Beyond the Torii, you will find the entrance gate to the shrine guarded with statues of foxes.
 These foxes are the guardian spirits of the Inari shrines and messengers for the gods.

 A brief history of Fushimi Inari Taisha

-Fushimi Inari Shrine, dedicated to Inari, the Shinto deity of rice cultivation and business success.
-This deity grants a wide variety of prayers, from gokoku hojo (better crop output than last year) to shobai hanjo (business prosperity), and in some regions of Japan, anzan (safe childbirth), manbyo heiyu (being completely cured of any illness), and gokaku kigan (prayers for academic success).
+Fushimi Inari Shrine is dedicated to Inari, the Shinto deity of rice cultivation and business success.
+This deity grants a wide variety of prayers, from gokoku hojo (better crop output) to shobai hanjo (business prosperity), and in some regions of Japan, anzan (safe childbirth), manbyo heiyu (being completely cured of any illness), and gokaku kigan (prayers for academic success).
 Owing to the popularity of Inari’s division and re-enshrinement, this shrine is said to have as many as 32,000 sub-shrines (分社 bunsha) throughout Japan.

 From 1871 through 1946, Fushimi Inari-taisha was officially designated one of the Kanpei-taisha (官幣大社), meaning that it stood in the first rank of government supported shrines.

 Foxes (kitsune), regarded as the messengers, are often found in Inari shrines.
 Each fox statue holds a ball-like object representing the spirit of the Gods, a scroll for messages from the Gods, a key for rice storehouses, or a rice ear in its mouth.